phpDocumentor/phpDocumentor/docs/PSR.md

 Tags provide a way for authors to supply concise meta-data regarding the succeeding "Structural Element".
-They commonly consist of a name followed by white-space and a description.
-The description MAY span multiple lines and MAY follow a strict format dictated by the type of tag, as indicated by its name.
+They commonly consist of a name followed by white-space and a description or Inline DocBlock.
+If a description is provided, it MAY span multiple lines and COULD follow a strict format dictated by the type of tag, as indicated by its name.

 The meta-data supplied by tags could result in a change of behaviour of the succeeding "Structural Element", in which case the term "Annotation" is commonly used instead of "Tag".

 A variation of this is where, instead of a description, a tag-signature is used;
-in most cases the tag will in fact be an annotation.
+in most cases the tag will in fact be an "Annotation".
 The tag-signature is able to provide the annotation with parameters regarding its operation.

 If a tag-signature is present then there MUST NOT be a description present in the same tag.

-Annotations will not be described in further detail in this specification as this falls beyond the scope.
+Annotations will not be described in further detail in this specification as this falls beyond scope.
 This specification provides a basis on top of which annotations may be implemented.

 #### 5.3.1.
 Tag Name